K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 4/5/2021

+    1. PANADAPTER Configuration settings added.
+There are a few PANADAPTER_xxx #defines added to RadioConfig.h along with related code changes.
+This configures the SDR to replace the VFO with a with a fixed LO.
+This means the VFO is not used and the VFO encoder knob will be reassigned for other purposes TBD.
+    2. The displayed FFT data tuning "direction" can be inverted as many radio's IFs are inverted, meaning, if you tune up, the signal goes down at the IF output.
+This can be radio and band dependent.
+The FFT setAxis(x) function is used to flip FFT data order to correct for this.
+    3. I am testing this on the 8.215MHz IF output of my K3.
+I plan to do the same with a modified FT-817 next month when that rig will be in my reach again.
+A serial CAT port and likely an accessory port connection will round out the feature set to make our SDR a control head with panadapter for the FT-817 and other radios if so desired.
+    4. This panadapter implementation far from complete, especially without info from a radio to be informed of band/inversion/mode/filter Fc changes.
+The actual frequency of the radio or transverter will be displayed in the VFO display.
+    5. If you change the SDR into DATA mode the PANADAPTER_MODE_OFFSET value is added to the LO frequency to recenter the SDR display.
+The K3 in DATA mode will have the IF offset by the filter Fc.
+Use this value as the OFFSET value.
+This can be automated with a serial CAT link.
+For now you have to manually match modes with the radio.

+## 4/5/2021

     1. Can now running 2 instances of the spectrum window.
 On the RA8875 I get loop time of about 110ms for 1 larger and 1 smaller window and 90ms on the RA8876 with 2 510px wide windows.
 That is faster than the single full size window in prior builds for 2 reasons listed below.
 It is now essentially video quality since there is no flicker and I can increase the refresh rate to aboput 60-70ms.
         1. Less total pixels drawn
             a.
 Erasing old lines doubles our time